admindojo/admindojo-docker/README.md

 [![Build Status](https://travis-ci.org/admindojo/admindojo.svg?branch=master)](https://travis-ci.org/admindojo/admindojo)

-admondojo is a game that helps you to learn linux admin tasks like installing a webserver or updating the system.
+admondojo is a game that helps you learning to become familiar with linux admin tasks like installing and configuring a database.

-You'll get lessons and tasks to solve and hints on how to solve your taks.
+Each lesson contains tasks to solve.
+Once you're done your setup will get checked.
+In tutor-mode a backgrund tutor will check your work constantly and provides hints.

 ## Installation

 Requirements:
-- Ubuntu
+- freshly installed Ubuntu VM/Container/Server
-- sudo
+- sudo user
-- fresh VM

-Note: Please use this game on a fresh VM, that you can delete later, only.
-Since you'll modify the system.

-The setup adds the alias "admondojo" to your .bash_profile to let you run the game with just "admindojo"
+Note: Since you'll modify the system, please run admindojo on an unused system only.
+You should be able to reinstall/rebuild the system after each lesson.

+To let you run the admindojo by just typing `admindojo` the setup adds an alias to your .bash_profile.
 ```sh
 git clone https://github.com/admondojo/admindojo.git
 cd admondojo